Overview of Medical Colleges

-This 4-year private university serves roughly 21,000 students, with more than half pursuing graduate studies or advanced programs in medicine or law.
-The Division of Medical Sciences offers Ph.D. programs in biological and biomedical sciences, immunology, neuroscience and virology.
+Harvard University was ranked second among the best colleges in 2019 by U.S. News & World Report.
+This four-year private university in Cambridge, Massachusetts, serves over 35,000 students, with over a third pursuing graduate and professional studies.
+In 2019, Harvard Medical School also ranked number one as a medical research institution and tied for 17th for primary care, as designated by U.S. News & World Report.
+The Division of Medical Sciences offers Ph.D. programs in biological and biomedical sciences, immunology, neuroscience, and virology.
 The medical education program, which leads to an M.D., is another option at the Harvard Medical School.

-The Oregon Health and Science University (OHSU) is a teaching hospital and medical research center that includes the School of Medicine.
-As of 2015, the school was ranked tied for fifth in the nation by U.S. News & World Report for education in primary medical care.
-The School of Medicine has 2,023 faculty members that serve roughly 528 M.D. and 703 graduate students every year.
-Among the school's over30 academic programs are those that lead to a Master of Science (M.S.), an M.D. or a Ph.D.; areas of study include biomedical informatics, cancer biology and medical physics.
+The Oregon Health and Science University (OHSU) functions as a training school that provides all students with hands-on experience.
+Located in Portland, Oregon, OHSU is a teaching hospital and medical research center that includes the School of Medicine.
+As of 2019, the school was tied for sixth in the nation for education in primary medical care by U.S. News & World Report.
+In 2018, the School of Medicine had 2,266 faculty members that serve 592 M.D. students and 784 graduate studies students.
+Among the medical school's academic programs are those that lead to a Master of Science (M.S.), an M.D. or a Ph.D.
+Areas of study include biomedical informatics, cancer biology, and medical physics.

-Top Medical Programs
+Top Medical Schools

 |Johns Hopkins University||School of Medicine offers 20 graduate programs||Baltimore, MD|